Memory and aging: Causes

 Attempting to recall information or a situation that has happened can be very difficult since different pieces of information of an event are stored in different areas.
-During recall of an event, the various pieces of information are pieced back together again and any missing information is filled up by our brains, unconsciously which can account for ourselves receiving and believing false information (Swaab, 2014).
+During recall of an event, the various pieces of information are pieced back together again and any missing information is filled up by the brain, unconsciously which can account for why people sometimes receive and believe false information (Swaab, 2014).

 Memory lapses can be both aggravating and frustrating but they are due to the overwhelming number of information that is being taken in by the brain.
 Issues in memory can also be linked to several common physical and psychological causes, such as: anxiety, dehydration, depression, infections, medication side effects, poor nutrition, vitamin B12 deficiency, psychological stress, substance abuse, chronic alcoholism, thyroid imbalances, and blood clots in the brain.
-Taking care of your body and mind with appropriate medication, doctoral check-ups, and daily mental and physical exercise can prevent some of these memory issues.
+Taking care of the body and mind with appropriate medication, doctoral check-ups, and daily mental and physical exercise can prevent some of these memory issues.

 Some memory issues are due to stress, anxiety, or depression.
 A traumatic life event, such as the death of a spouse, can lead to changes in lifestyle and can leave an elderly person feeling unsure of themselves, sad, and lonely.
 Dealing with such drastic life changes can therefore leave some people confused or forgetful.
 While in some cases these feelings may fade, it is important to take these emotional problems seriously.
 By emotionally supporting a struggling relative and seeking help from a doctor or counselor, the forgetfulness can be improved.

 Memory loss can come from different situations of trauma including accidents, head-injuries and even from situations of abuse in the past.
 Sometimes the memories of traumas can last a lifetime and other times they can be forgotten, intentionally or not, and the causes are highly debated throughout psychology.
 There is a possibility that the damage to the brain makes it harder for a person to encode and process information that should be stored in long-term memory (Nairne, 2000).
 There is support for environmental cues being helpful in recovery and retrieval of information, meaning that there is enough significance to the cue that it brings back the memory.